Hecke cycles associated to rank 2 twisted Higgs bundles on a curve: Preliminaries

 There is a correspondence between data on spectral curves and $L$-twisted Higgs bundles as follows.

-\begin{Thm}[Proposition 3.6 in \cite{BNR}, Proposition 6.1 in \cite{HP} and Lemma 6.8 in \cite{Sim}] For $s\in H^0(X,L^{2})$, there is a bijective correspondence between isomorphism classes of semistable rank $1$ torsion free sheaves $\cL$ on $X_s$ and isomorphism classes of semistable $L$-twisted Higgs bundles $(E,\phi)$ with $\det\phi=s$. \end{Thm}
+\begin{theorem}[Proposition 3.6 of \cite{BNR}, Proposition 6.1 of \cite{HP} and Lemma 6.8 of \cite{Sim}] For $s\in H^0(X,L^{2})$, there is a bijective correspondence between isomorphism classes of semistable rank $1$ torsion free sheaves $\cL$ on $X_s$ and isomorphism classes of semistable $L$-twisted Higgs bundles $(E,\phi)$ with $\det\phi=s$.
+The correspondence is given by associating to any line bundle $\cM$ on $X_s$ the sheaf $\pi_{*}\cM$ on $X$ and the natural morphism